dmhernandez2525/DRY_Dry/src/docs/contributing/documentation.md

 ## Directory

-All of DRY's component documenations files are scoped in the same directory as the component, example:
+All of DRY's component documentation files are scoped in the same directory as the component, example:

 ```
 DRY-react/